khushibansal13/Angular-Prac/AngularTutorial/docs/notes.md

 | State management inside components| Signals (Angular 16+) ✅           |
 | Timers (setTimeout, setInterval)  | Observable ✅                      |

+---

-### QueryParams in Routing:
+# QueryParams in Routing

-- queryParams in Angular allow you to pass optional parameters through the URL without affecting the route structure.
+`queryParams` in Angular allow you to pass optional parameters through the URL without affecting the route structure.
 They are useful when you need to send extra data without defining them in the route path.

 - Unlike component variables, query parameters persist even if the page is reloaded.

+---

+# View Encapsulation

+View Encapsulation in Angular is a mechanism to control the visibility and scope of styles applied to a component's template.
+It defines how the component's styles should interact with its parent and child components in the component tree.
+By default, Angular uses encapsulation to isolate styles between components to prevent them from affecting other parts of the application.

+### 1. Emulated (default)
+This is the default encapsulation strategy.
+It emulates native shadow DOM behavior by adding a unique attribute to the component's HTML and styles, ensuring that styles are scoped only to that component.

+- **How it works**:
+  - Angular adds an additional attribute to the component's HTML elements (e.g., `class="my-component-xyz"`).
+  - Angular uses scoped styles by appending the component class to each CSS selector.
+  - Styles are isolated to the component but not completely hidden from others.

+### 2. None
+With the None view encapsulation, Angular doesn't encapsulate styles at all.
+This means that the styles you define in the component will leak out and affect other components.
+This behavior is similar to traditional global CSS.

+- **How it works**:
+  - No special attribute is added to the component's HTML.
+  - The styles are applied globally across the entire application.
+  - Useful when you want to apply global styles or override default encapsulation behavior.

+### 3. Shadow DOM
+This is the most isolated form of encapsulation and uses the native Shadow DOM to encapsulate styles and HTML content in the browser.
+With this strategy, styles and HTML are completely encapsulated within the component, and external styles won't affect the component, nor will the component's styles leak out.

+- **How it works**:
+  - Angular uses the native browser Shadow DOM to encapsulate styles and HTML.
+  - Styles are completely isolated from the rest of the page.
+  - The styles only apply to the component inside the shadow tree.